Before You Were Someone’s Mum

 Why these photographs matter

-It becomes proof that this version of themselves existed.
+For me it solidifies that this version of themselves existed.

 That’s why these photographs matter.

-Not because they’re perfectly styled or carefully posed, but because they hold a truth you can return to.
 They remind you that you didn’t just become a mother overnight.
 You became her gradually, without ceremony, in moments that felt small at the time but were shaping you all the same.

 Holding space for this chapter

 When I photograph maternity, that’s what I’m really holding space for.
 We slow things down.
 We leave room for movement, for stillness, for thought.
 There’s no expectation to feel a certain way or look a certain way.
-Just a quiet acknowledgment that this moment matters, even if you don’t fully understand why yet
+Just an acknowledgment that this moment matters, even if you don’t fully understand why yet, even if you don’t feel the best version of yourself right now, being where you are now deserves to be celebrated because in a few months time you’ll appreciate your body and you’ll look back and realise how much was happening beneath the surface.
+How much you were already becoming, without trying to.

 Before you were someone’s mum, you were standing at the beginning of a change that would shape you forever.
 And that version of you deserves to be remembered too.